NietoDeveloper/EmeraldsDT/Front/README.md

 [![Stack: Next.js 15](https://img.shields.io/badge/Stack-Next.js_15_/_TS-000000?style=for-the-badge&logo=nextdotjs)](https://nextjs.org/)
 [![Design: SpaceX Inspired](https://img.shields.io/badge/Design-SpaceX_Inspired-white?style=for-the-badge&logo=spacex)](https://www.spacex.com/)

 **Emerald DT** is the high-end e-commerce platform designed by the **Nieto Laboratory** for the commercialization of Colombian emeralds.
-Inspired by the minimalist and technical aesthetic of **SpaceX**, this application uses a maximum security architecture, scalability through double cluster, and cutting-edge performance.
+Inspired by the minimalist and technical aesthetic of **SpaceX**, this application uses a maximum security architecture, scalability through double cluster, and

---
-Clone & Install:

 This repository contains the **Front-end** built with a **World-Class Engineering** approach: